-On 20 May 2001, after two and a half years stuck out on the southern ring road at Estadio Puente Castro, Cultural Leonesa returned to the centre of the city and the newly built Estadio Antonio Amilivia.
-They played host to Xerez CD in the play-offs and won 1-0 with Iban Espadas scoring the only goal.
+On 20 May 2001, after two and a half years stuck out on the southern ring road at the Deportivo Puente Castro, Cultural Leonesa returned to the centre of the city and the newly built Estadio Antonio Amilivia.
+They played host to Xerez CD in the playoffs and won 1-0 with Iban Espadas scoring the only goal.
 However, it was Xerez who had the last laugh, prevailing to win promotion to La Segunda.
-No new home in a new division then, butt not a huge surprise for the fans of La Leonesa.
-Between 1981 & 2009, the club reached the play-offs to La Segunda on 9 occasions yet failed to progress.
+No new home in a new division then, but not a huge surprise for the fans of La Leonesa.
+Between 1981 & 2009, the club reached the playoffs to La Segunda on 9 occasions yet failed to progress.

-Work started on the municipally-owned stadium in 1999, with the aim of delivering a modern stadium and indoor sports facilities at a cost of €10.8 million.
-As time progressed, the project slipped over budget, and by the time the final cost had been calculated in 2002, the sum had risen to €18.6 million.
+Cultural had already moved out of their home since 1955, La Puentecilla when work started on the municipally-owned stadium in 1999.
+The aim was to deliver a modern stadium and indoor sports facilities at a cost of €10.8 million.
+As time progressed, the project slipped over the budget, and by the time the final cost had been calculated in 2002, the sum had risen to €18.6 million.
 In 2008 the stadium was renamed Estadio Reino de León or Kingdom of León Stadium and is one of the more stylish medium sized stadiums to have been built in Spain in the past 20 years.
 Similar in design to A Malata in Ferrol, it has a capacity of 13,451, all contained in a single sweep of blue and white seats.
 The front row of seating is six foot above pitch level and each end of the stadium curves behind each goal mouth.

 The stadium first played host to a full international when La Selección paid a visit in April 2003 for their Euro 2004 qualifier against Armenia.
 A capacity crowd saw Spain win 3-0.
 Eleven years later, Spain beat Costa Rica 2-1 in a friendly at the Reino de León.
 The national team’s love affair with the stadium continued when it hosted the World Cup Qualifier against Liechtenstein on 5 September 2016, with La Roja running out winners by 8-0.